craigerrington/rfan/readme.md

 ### rfan.sh

+The beautiful monster.
 I take no responsibility if this script causes your server to catch fire.
+Seriously.
+There's a chance this will make things catch fire.
+I am not an expert.
+I took some other scripts, mashed them together and added some nice reporting.
+Do not trust me with your life.

 This is the all in one script, if you are lazy AND BRAVE, this is what you want.
 This combines the features of `setfan.sh` and `monitor.sh`.
 It is designed to be scheduled with `cron` to run *every minute*.